Adis Jahović

-Adis Jahović (Адис Јаховиќ, born 18 March 1987) is a Macedonian footballer who plays as a forward for Turkish club Bodrumspor.
+Adis Jahović (Адис Јаховиќ, born 18 March 1987) is a Macedonian footballer who plays as a forward for Turkish Regional Amateur League club Narlıdere Belediye Gençlik ve Spor.

 Club career

 Jahović began playing football at the age of 7 with FK Makedonija Gjorče Petrov., and left to Bosnia at the age of 18.
 Jahović was banned for ten games for making an extremely threatening remark towards the referee of the match against Biel-Bienne.

 On 29 August 2014 he made a transfer to FC Krylia Sovetov Samara.
 With Krylia, he won the 2014–15 Russian National Football League and got promotion to the 2015–16 Russian Premier League.

 On 31 August 2016, he joined Turkish Süper Lig club Göztepe S.K.
 He made an impressive record scoring 35 league goals in 49 league games.

 On 30 January 2018 he left Göztepe and joined Konyaspor on a 1,5 million Euro transfer.
 In 2019, Jahović signed with Yeni Malatyaspor.

 On 1 February 2021 he joined Göztepe S.K. again.
 On 10 April 2021, he scored a hat-trick in a 3-2 win against Hatayspor.